In the design of passive solar buildings, the building materials are designed to fulfill two functions:

 Solar heating designs attempt to trap and store heat from direct sunlight.
 Passive cooling minimizes the effects of solar radiation through shading or the generation of ventilation air convection currents.

-An important aspect of building design is knowing how to manage the flow of air currents inside the building.
-It is necessary to be able to capture heat in winter and dissipate it outside in summer.
+An essential aspect of bioclimatic building design is knowing how to manage air currents inside the building.
+It is necessary to be able to capture warm air in winter and dissipate it outside in summer.

-A good architectural design also allows us to improve natural lighting.
-A commercial building can reduce its electricity bill by using natural light.
-In this way it is achieved:
+An excellent bioclimatic architecture design also allows us to improve natural lighting.
+A commercial building can reduce its electricity bill by using sunlight enters.
+In this way, the goals we can achieve are: